contentauth/c2pa-python/docs/working-stores.md

 | Survives signing | SDK may reassign the actual assertion label in the signed manifest | Unchanged |
 | Stable across rebuilds | The caller controls the build-time value; the post-signing label may change | Yes, always the same set value |

 Use `label` when defining manifests in JSON.
-Use `instance_id` when a stable identifier that persists unchanged across rebuilds is needed.
-The `label` used at build time may be reassigned by the SDK during signing and will not appear unchanged in `reader.json()` output.
+Use `instance_id` when you need a stable identifier that persists unchanged across rebuilds.
+The SDK may reassign the `label` used at build time during signing, so it will not appear unchanged in `reader.json()` output.

 ### Adding ingredients to a working store